Water Baptism

 Paul continues in verses 13-49 by refuting false teachers who deny the resurrection.
 This is where Paul's mention of baptism for the dead comes in.
 He pointed out that those who deny the resurrection, yet engage in proxy baptism, contradict themselves because baptism implies hope of a future resurrection!
 Thus, far from endorsing baptizing the dead, Paul associates that rite with a group of false teachers.

-Romans 14:12it is appointed unto men once to die, but after this the judgment— Hebrews 9:27
+it is appointed unto men once to die, but after this the judgment— Hebrews 9:27

 And: